-Re-entry into a health program is contingent upon space being available in the lab or clinical component of the program and faculty resources.
+Re-entry into a Health, Wellness, and Public Safety program is contingent upon space being available in the class, lab, or clinical component of the program and faculty resources.
 Qualified applicants re-enter with appropriate placement as determined by the applicant's prior academic record and/or curriculum changes.
 Readmission to a program is determined by the program Director and/or the Dean responsible for the program, is limited to one time, and must be initiated with a letter from the student requesting program reinstatement.

-- · Associate Degree Nursing
+- Associate Degree Nursing

-- · Cancer Information Management
+- Cancer Information Management

-- · Emergency Medical Science
+- Emergency Medical Science

 - Fire Protection Technology

-- Health Information Technology
+- · Health Information Technology

-- · Healthcare Interpreting
+- Healthcare Interpreting

 - Histotechnology

 - · Human Services Technology

-- · Medical Assisting
+- Medical Assisting

-- · Medical Laboratory Technology
+- Medical Laboratory Technology

-- · Nursing Assistant
+- Nursing Assistant

-- · Pharmacy Technology
+- Pharmacy Technology

 - Phlebotomy

-- · Practical Nurse Education
+- Practical Nurse Education

 - · Therapeutic Massage